All Your Bidet FAQs, Answered

 Do bidets really clean you?

 Yes!
-When used correctly, bidets do a better job at cleaning you than toilet paper.
+When used correctly, bidets do a better job of cleaning you than toilet paper.

-Our engineers have been perfecting Bio Bidet products for more than ten years, conducting extensive research into exactly what it takes to achieve a refreshing clean.
+Our engineers have been perfecting Bio Bidet products for more than ten years, conducting extensive research on what it takes to achieve a refreshing clean.
 If you have any doubts, try pressing the cleanse button again or checking with toilet paper.

-How do I know how long to use the bidet spray?
+How do I know how long to use a bidet?

 It will vary depending on personal preference, but the average person will need to use a bidet for about 15 to 25 seconds for a thorough clean.